Skip to Content

 Corn

 Corn is easy to grow and harvest.
-You can also make cornmeal or tortillas from it.
-This crop is very rich in vitamins B1, B5, and C. It also has manganese and phosphorous.
+You can also make cornmeal for staples like tortillas or polenta from it.
+This crop is very rich in vitamins B1, B5, and C. It also has manganese and phosphorus.
 It grows in warm weather and stores well for the winter.

 Beans